nehaljwani/team.exiv2.org/book/IMaEA.md

 The Exiv2 support for IPTC is documented here: [https://exiv2.org/iptc.html](https://exiv2.org/iptc.html).
 I don't know why Exiv2 does not provide support for sections 3, 7, 8 or 9 as it could be easily added.

-The code in tvisitor.cpp supports the following:
+The code in tvisitor.cpp supports the following DataSets, all others are ignored.

 | Section | Record | Name |
 |:--      |     --:|:--   |
 | 1.
 Envelope      |    0<br>5<br>90   | RecordVersion<br>Destination<br>CharacterSet |
 | 2.
 Application   |    0<br>12<br>120 | ModelVersion<br>Subject<br>Caption |

 There is considerably more information about DataSets in the Exiv2 code-base.
 I believe this defines the format of data values such as short and long.
 In the discussion about MakerNotes, I added code to decode binary data in tvisitor.cpp as this is a very important topic to understand in the Exiv2 code-base.
 I haven't studied the IPTC data to the same depth as I believe the tvisitor.cpp/IPTC support is sufficient to understand how IPTC data is stored and decoded.